openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 # Tessdata Models

-Language models supported by Tesseract are stored by default in `$MPF_HOME/plugins/TesseractOCRTextDetection/tessdata` directory and script models are stored in `tessdata/script`.
+Language models supported by Tesseract are stored by default in either `$MPF_HOME/plugins/TesseractOCRTextDetection/tessdata` for non-Docker deployments or in `$MPF_HOME/plugins/plugin/tessdata` for Docker deployments.
+Script models are stored in `tessdata/script`.
 Users can set a new tessdata directory by modifying the `MODELS_DIR_PATH` job property.
 Once set, the component will look for tessdata files in `[MODELS_DIR_PATH]/TesseractOCRTextDetection/tessdata`.